Xon/XenForo2-AlertImprovements/README.md

 ## Alert Summarization Performance impact

-- On accessing alerts above the summerize threshold, fetches all unread alerts and attempts to group them in PHP.
+- On accessing alerts above the summarize threshold, fetches all unread alerts and attempts to group them in PHP.
 - On successfully generating summary alerts, 2 queries are done.
   - insert to add the summary alert
-  - updating summerized alerts.
+  - updating summarized alerts.